-We can factorize the map $T^{(t)}$ into two parts: one is the map from the potential supported at the boundary $J_t^{\cal S}$ to the potential supported on the boundary $L_{t+1}$, and the other is the map from the potential supported on $L_{t+1}$ to the boundary currents at $\partial D\setminus J_t^{\cal S}$.
-We refer readers to Fig. \ref{fig:ThreeLine} for a schematic illustration in the three-dimensional case: the sought-for excitations are precisely supported on the blues nodes with the boundary current vanishing at yellows nodes.
-More precisely, the map $T_t^{(1)}$ is defined by For $T_t^{(2)}$, we first introduce the upper subgraph subgraph \(G^{(t)}\) above the interface $L_{t+1}$:
+We can factorize the map $T^{(t)}$ into two parts: one is the map from the potential supported on the boundary $J_t^{\cal S}$ to the potential supported in the region $L_{t+1}$, and the other is the map from the potential supported on $L_{t+1}$ to the boundary currents on $\partial D\setminus J_t^{\cal S}$.
+We refer the reader to Fig. \ref{fig:ThreeLine} for a schematic illustration in the three-dimensional case: the sought-for excitations are precisely supported on the blue nodes with the boundary current vanishing at yellow nodes.
+More precisely, we define the map $T_1^{(t)}:\mathbb{R}^{J_t^\mathcal{S}}\to \mathbb{R}^{L_{t+1}}$ by Then we denote the upper subgraph \(G^{(t)}\) (i.e., above the interface $L_{t+1}$) by